shubham151-asu/RAFT/README.md

  In this project, the distributed system developed provides a key-Value store abstraction while hiding the key feature of consistency, crash recovery and high availability.

+# RAFT
+ To develop a distributed systems that stores key-value pair, and has features of strong consistency, high availability, and is able to automatically recover from crash.
+We used RAFT consensus algorithm.
+ RAFT replicates the state Machine (Key-Value pair system in this case) onto multiple machine.
+If the states are replicated and are consistent RAFT system have high availability in the event of a server crash or the network is down.
+RAFT also guarantees the writes are consistent through its implementations.

 # How does RAFT work
  Time Synchronization :
  For any distributed system, one of the most important challenge is time sync.
 Different DS